 When you complete the renewal of registration application through you MyVIT account, you must make declarations about your continuing suitability to teach and your professional practice.

 If you cannot meet the requirement for days teaching / hours of professional development activities, you will be given the option to apply for non-practising registration.
+Your name will continue to appear on the public register.
 You will be required to maintain your National Police History Check and can use your non-practising registration in lieu of a Working with Children Check.

 Your registration card